lauren-march/openspot-api/docs/tutorials/find-space-by-location.md

 Make sure you have set up your database environment by following the steps in the [Set up your server](../overview/getting-started.md) guide.

-You will also need to download and use [Postman](https://www.postman.com/downloads/).
+You will also need to download and use [Postman](https://www.postman.com/downloads/) or use cURL from the command line.

 ## Find spaces by location